 In December 2020, the local jurisdictions where Horseshoe and Bear Valley are located re-implemented restrictions, causing the partial closure of certain operations at the ski resorts.
-These restrictions were subsequently removed, and as of the date of this report, both resorts are fully re-opened and operating in accordance with public health guidelines.
-Deerhurst was not subject to these same restrictions, and as of the date of this report is also open and operating in accordance with local health guidelines.
+These restrictions were subsequently removed in February 2021 for the remainder of the ski season.
+On April 3rd, Horseshoe temporarily closed operations due to the stay-at-home order issued for the Province of Ontario, and expects to fully reopen for the summer season after the lifting of the stay-at-home order on May 20th.
+Deerhurst was not subject to these same restrictions, and as of the date of this report, both Deerhurst and Bear Valley are open and are operating in accordance with public health guidelines.